ssbc/ssb-meta-feeds/README.md

 `visit`._

 `metafeed` can be either `null` or a meta feed object `{ seed, keys }` (as returned by `create()`).
-If it's null, then the result will be an array containing one item, the root meta feed, or zero items if the root meta feed does not exist.
+If it's null, then the result will be the root meta feed, or undefined if it does not exist.

 `visit` can be either `null` or a function of the shape `({feedpurpose,subfeed,keys}) => boolean`.
 If it's null, then one arbitrary